-- MTVR is set in Remuneratory Units (RU) that refer to each term of office in which each executive director has performed duties; - Each RU has a value corresponding to the REN share price at the date that MTVRs were set (based on the average closing price for REN shares on the Euronext Lisbon market in the 30 days prior to the General Meeting approving the accounts for the respective financial year) and this value evolves in a manner equal to that of the Total Shareholder Return (TSR) for REN shares
+- MTVR is assigned in Remuneratory Units (RU) being the number of RU calculated by dividing the value assigned to RVMLP by the unit value of RU; - Each RU has a value corresponding to the average closing price for REN shares on the Euronext Lisbon market in the 30 days prior to the General Meeting approving the accounts for the respective financial year and being this value adjusted, over time and after their initial calculation, by an amount equal to the Total Shareholder Return (TSR) for REN shares and the number or value of the assigned RUs may be adjusted in accordance with the corporate facts/events affecting REN's shares.

-The main aims of the proportionality between the fixed and variable components and the limits to variable remuneration (i.e. between 20% and 120% of fixed remuneration, in a gradual manner, without prejudice to the evolution in RU) are to discourage taking on excessive risk and to stimulate the adoption of a suitable risk management strategy.
+The main aims of the proportionality between the fixed and variable components and the limits to variable remuneration (i.e. between a minimum of 0% and a maximum of 120% of fixed annual remuneration, in a gradual manner, without prejudice to the evolution in RU) are to discourage taking on excessive risk and to stimulate the adoption of a suitable risk management strategy.